 How to Plan an Amazing Seattle to San Francisco Road Trip

-Looking to plan a road trip that takes you from Seattle to San Francisco?
-We basically spent a full two months on this route a few summers ago, after we quit our corporate jobs and lived in a converted Honda Odyssey for the better part of two years, and it was every bit as memorable, beautiful, and amazing as you might imagine.
+We basically spent a full two months on this route a few summers ago, after we quit our corporate jobs to “travel the world” (in February of 2020…whoops) and lived in a converted Honda Odyssey for the better part of two years, and it was every bit as memorable, beautiful, and amazing as you might imagine.

 Since then, we regularly drive it because our families are located in San Francisco and Seattle, respectively.
 And we live in Portland, Oregon now, so many of the stops on this itinerary are basically in our backyard.